joshuaadampoirier/Monogenic_Compare/README.md

 [here](http://software.seg.org/2017/0002/).
 Here, I compare Hidalgo-Gato and Barbosa's results with some popular edge detection filters based on derivatives.
-To do this, I will apply the filters to Hidalgo-Gato and Barbosa's synthetic data set (published with their code) and a real-world data set **TODO TODO TODO TODO TODO TODO TODO TODO**.
+To do this, I will apply the filters to Hidalgo-Gato and Barbosa's synthetic data set (published with their code) and a real-world data set.

 ### Introduction